 Duo of Scrambled Eggs & Truffles, Truffle Cappuccino

-Scrambled Hillendale Farms brown eggs, truffle butter, with black “Burgundy” truffles and a purée of fall wild mushrooms and black “Burgundy” truffles, finished with steamed cream.
+Scrambled Hillendale Farms brown eggs, seasoned with truffle butter, garnished with black “Burgundy” truffles and a purée of fall wild mushrooms and black “Burgundy” truffles, finished with steamed cream.

 Champagne Brut “Sir Winston Churchill”, Pol Roger, 2008